dimaknyaz/DataProcessing/README.md

 NLP files generate nice pictures and use k-means clustering to try to cluster jobs

-See another branches for most important code and files
+See another branch for most important code